 Let me elaborate…

-In a typical, qualitative risk assessment, executives and business unit leaders are asked the rank the impact and likelihood of a risk.
+In a typical, qualitative risk assessment, executives and business unit leaders are asked to rank the impact and likelihood of a risk.
 With these static scores in hand, a heat map can be developed, which according to COSO, is simply “…a graphical representation of likelihood and impact of one or more risks.”

 The problem with heat maps and other similar graphical representations is that they assume risks exist in one spot on a graph.
 This can be misleading and even dangerous to an extent since impacts can change based on the likelihood of an event.